moonrepo/dev/README.md

 ### Can I contribute changes?

+For the VS Code extension, yes!

-All these configs are personal preference and won't change drastically.
+For the configs, they're basically personal preference and won't change drastically.
 You're welcome to use them as-is, but major changes are unlikely to land.
-Feel free to create an issue otherwise so that we can discuss any intended change.
+Feel free to create an issue otherwise, so that we can discuss any intended change.

 ### Why tabs over spaces?